 Economics College Trips & Tours to Brussels

-As one of Europe's main political and business centres, educational trips to Brussels offer subject-specific visits to suit a variety of students.
+As one of Europe's main political and business centres, student trips to Brussels offer subject-specific visits to suit a variety of students.

 As the home of NATO and the European Union, it is a great place for Economics students to visit.
 As well as a wealth of international trade and finance companies, Brussels economic diversity makes it a great destination and offers some essential visits and excursions to add to any study trip itinerary.